-(i) No pivoting roll bars are allowed.

-- (ii) No part of the drivers helmet, strapped into the normal driving position, should protrude above an imaginary angled plane formed by intersecting the highest point of the rear roll-over bar and the highest point on the bulkhead mounting the instrument panel cluster. see Appendix A - (iii) The drivers helmet must be a minimum of two (2") inches below a horizontal plane formed by intersecting the highest point on the rear rollover bar when the driver is strapped into the normal driving position.
+- (i) No pivoting roll bars are allowed. - (ii) No part of the drivers helmet, strapped into the normal driving position, should protrude above an imaginary angled plane formed by intersecting the highest point of the rear roll-over bar and the highest point on the bulkhead mounting the instrument panel cluster. see Appendix A - (iii) The drivers helmet must be a minimum of two (2") inches below a horizontal plane formed by intersecting the highest point on the rear rollover bar when the driver is strapped into the normal driving position.
 See Appendix A

-Section 22.04 Mandatory FRCCA Spec.
+Section 23.04 Mandatory FRCCA Spec.
 Club Class chassis modifications.

 - (a) PADCAP (Protection Against DECAPitation) - (i) The chassis must provide protection against decapitation, herein call the PADCAP rule.
-This is defined The chassis must provide protection against decapitation, herein called the PADCAP rule- defined as any device that prevents an object from entering the car and contacting the driver below their chin / helmet when in the normal strapped in driving position. - (ii) This device may be a tubular structure attaching to either a chassis main tube or the front roll-over bar supporting the instrument panel.
-Traveling rearward and upward to a location on the rear roll-over bar . the attachment height on the rear roll-over bar needs to be sufficient to preventing any object contacting the PADCAP from decapitating the driver.
+This is defined The chassis must provide protection against decapitation, herein called the PADCAP ruledefined as any device that prevents an object from entering the car and contacting the driver below their chin / helmet when in the normal strapped in driving position. - (ii) This device may be a tubular structure attaching to either a chassis main tube or the front roll-over bar supporting the instrument panel.
+Traveling rearward and upward to a location on the rear rollover bar . the attachment height on the rear roll-over bar needs to be sufficient to preventing any object contacting the PADCAP from decapitating the driver.
 See Appendix A - (b) RICS (Rear Impact Crash System) FRCCA SPEC.
-CLUB CLASSES - RICS (Rear Impact Crash System) required on all club class cars with the exception of Tyro is a rear Rear Impact Crash System (RICS), However it is strongly recommended for Tyro. - (ii) The RICS system needs to be integrally mounted to the chassis and can not extend outboard of the main frame tubes (top and bottom respective), as viewed in the plan view..
+CLUB CLASSES - (i) RICS (Rear Impact Crash System) recommended on all club class cars . - (ii) The RICS system needs to be integrally mounted to the chassis and can not extend outboard of the main frame tubes (top and bottom respective), as viewed in the plan view.
 It needs to of sufficient design to reduce the amount of damage (specifically the transaxle) during a rear impact.
 A square tube design is not considered impact absorbing and is not legal.
 Additionally the RICS must be of sufficient strength to allow the car to be pushed from behind by another vehicle (push bar) without failure, See Appendix A - (iii) The use of sheet material (non ferrous/ ferrous) to form the RICS device and create an aerodynamic benefit is not considered legal.

-Section 22.05 GEARBOX FRCCA SPEC.
+Section 23.05 GEARBOX FRCCA SPEC.
 CLUB CLASSES

-- (a) No sequential gear boxes are permitted. - (b) Any transmission may be used with not more than (4) four forward gears and an operational reverse gear. - (c) Spec.
+(a) No sequential gear boxes are permitted.

+- (b) Any transmission may be used with not more than (4) four forward gears and an operational reverse gear. - (c) Spec.
 Club Classes Tyro, Sixteen Hundred and Pro-Avanti cars are required to have sealed gear boxes with one of two rings and pinion gear ratios available.
 You may not interchange the transmission ratios between the 9:31 and 10:31 ring and pinions: